Return to the index of 1954 Jeeps.

 Brian's customized '53 is also featured on CJ3B.info.

 "It was to hard to look at CJ3B.info after selling my 1959 3B.
-For four years I have been looking for a fair condition 3B and I finally found one in Rome, Maine.
-This is a 1954, serial number OB54-10871.
-It is in good shape (see a rear view photo, 180K JPEG) and runs pretty good.
-I will send along more pictures as I redo it with my two boys (100K JPEG).
+For four years I have been looking for a fair condition 3B and I finally found one in Rome, Maine, serial number OB54-10871.
+It is in good shape (180K JPEG) and runs pretty good.
+I'm redoing it with my two boys (100K JPEG).
 The oldest has already hit the garage with it.
 We lost the brakes in the woods and did not realize it.
 He will remember that for a long time.
 His eyes were the size of silver dollars.
 I probably should not have laughed but I couldn't help it."

 See a front view photo (150K JPEG) where the oldest threatens to get back at dad for that remark.